Identify each of the following elements as a metal, a nonmetal, o... | Channels for Pearson+

 Metals, Nonmetals, and Metalloids

-Elements are categorized as metals, nonmetals, or metalloids based on their physical and chemical properties.
-Metals are typically shiny, conductive, and malleable, while nonmetals are usually dull, insulative, and brittle.
-Metalloids exhibit properties of both metals and nonmetals, making them unique in their behavior and applications.
+Elements are classified as metals, nonmetals, or metalloids based on their physical and chemical properties.
+Metals are typically conductive, malleable, and ductile, while nonmetals are generally poor conductors and more brittle.
+Metalloids exhibit properties of both metals and nonmetals, making this classification essential for understanding element behavior.

 Recommended video: